/r/marijuanaenthusiasts

 AutoModerator knowledge base

 You can summon AutoModerator to explain any of the following tree-related topics by writing a comment with an exclamation mark (!) in front of the keyword for the subject you want to be explained.
+See the complete list of callouts and info for each at this wiki page.
 If you would like to have a callout for something that isn't currently available in AutoModerator's knowledge base, please message the moderators.
 We're currently hard at work adding r/tree wiki contents to this callout list!
 Here are the phrases the bot currently looks for:

 • Arborist - how to find a certified arborist